cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 Once pressed, the application will be deployed, the datasets created (if necessary), the flow and service started, and search and audit logging will become available.

-If you are enabling Tracker from outside the UI, you will, in addition to enabling auditing in the ``cdap-site.xml`` as described above, need to follow these steps:
+If you are enabling Tracker from outside the UI, you will need to follow these steps:

 - Using the CDAP CLI, load the artifact (|literal-cask-tracker-version-jar|):